Restaurant of the Parador de Arcos de la Frontera

 A dining hall with infinite views

-The dining hall of the Casa del Corregidor is a privileged vantage point perched on the summit of the crag, on the edge of a vertiginous cliff from which to contemplate spectacular views of the fertile valley of the Guadalete and endless panoramic views.
-At the table, within a varied menu filled with the best local produce, dishes such as aubergines with honey, roast kid, the compulsory oxtail and heavenly delights with ice cream are the stars.
+The dining room of the Casa del Corregidor is a privileged viewpoint perched atop a crag, overlooking a dizzying cliff, offering spectacular views of the fertile Guadalete valley and endless panoramas.
+At the table, the varied menu, based on the finest local produce, features dishes such as oxtail, Atlantic sea bass, and delectable pastries with ice cream.

 Type of kitchen